Aachen Treaty

-The Aachen Treaty, formally Treaty on Franco-German Cooperation and Integration, and also known as the Treaty of Aachen (Aachener Vertrag, Vertrag von Aachen, Traité d'Aix-la-Chapelle), is a bilateral agreement between the Federal Republic of Germany and the French Republic, which entered into force on 22 January 2020, a year after it was signed.
+The Aachen Treaty, formally Treaty on Franco-German Cooperation and Integration, and also known as the Treaty of Aachen (Aachener Vertrag, Vertrag von Aachen, Traité d'Aix-la-Chapelle), is a bilateral agreement between Germany and France concerning mutual cooperation across major subjects, which entered into force on 22 January 2020, a year after it was signed.
 It was signed by Federal Chancellor Angela Merkel and President Emmanuel Macron in the coronation hall of the Aachen City Hall on 22 January 2019.

 History

 The proposal for a renewal of the Élysée Treaty was first made by Emmanuel Macron on 26 September 2017 in his Macron's initiative for Europe|speech at the Sorbonne.
 At the 55th anniversary of the Élysée Treaty, both Macron and Angela Merkel again spoke out in favour of deepening the cooperation in business, society, politics and technology.